fan87/Litatom-Reversing-Project/readme.md

 *NOT affiliated or associated with Construct Technology PTE.
 LTD.*

+Please contact me through Discord (fan87) or Email (fan87.TW@gmail.com) if it has to be taken down, and all the possible exploits mentioned has been reported to Construct Technology PTE.
+LTD.

 ## I. Introduction
 Litatom (Also known as Litmatch) is a networking/social Android app built with Java and